 BigCommerce’s CDN has helped mitigate this issue by building 20 data centers around the world.
 Some of the largest are in London, Los Angeles, New York, Sydney, Tokyo, Sao Paulo, Hong Kong, and Singapore.
 Although the main centers are in Seattle and Dallas, customers will receive their data from the server closest to them resulting in very short page load times.

 Of course, It’s all handled behind the scenes.
 The customer doesn’t know or care, where their pages originate.
-They only want their information fast.
+They only want their information fast and why BigCommerce designers use them.

 Another significant advantage of a CDN is that it controls large spikes in site traffic from a viral event or promotion.
 The overflow traffic will automatically redirect to other servers reducing load times and preventing server crashes.